sanjaybharkatiya/financial-detective/README.md

 1. **Text Splitting** — Document is split into overlapping chunks at natural boundaries (paragraphs, sentences)
 2. **Parallel Extraction** — Each chunk is processed independently by the LLM
-3. **Graph Merging** — All extracted graphs are combined into a single unified Knowledge Graph
+3. **Graph Merging** — All extracted graphs are combined with node deduplication
+4. **Live Updates** — Results saved after each chunk; browser updates in real-time

 ### Configuration